-- German Jewish thought
+- German Jewish thought and literature

-- The Frankfurt School/Critical Theory
+- The Frankfurt School and Critical Theory

 Selected Awards & Honors